\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Geometric generic versus very general version of

-In this section, $k$ is an algebraically closed field whose transcendental degree over the primary subfield is infinite.
+Since the ground field $k$ is uncountable and algebraically closed, its transcendental degree over the primary subfield is infinite.
 We will be using the following terminology.
-If $V$ is an algebraic scheme over $k$, a (Zariski) $c$-closed subset in $V$ is a union of a countable collection of Zariski closed irreducible subsets in $V$.
-A (Zariski) $c$-open subset in $V$ is the complement to a $c$-closed subset in $V$.
-A property $P$ of points in $V$ holds for a very general point on $V$ if there exists a $c$-open subset $U$ in $V$, such that $P$ holds for each closed point in $U$.
+If $S$ is an integral algebraic scheme, a (Zariski) $c$-closed subset in $S$ is a union of a countable collection of Zariski closed irreducible subsets in $S$.
+A (Zariski) $c$-open subset in $S$ is the complement to a $c$-closed subset in $S$.
+A property $\mathbf P$ of points in $S$ holds for a very general point on $S$ if there exists a $c$-open subset $U$ in $S$, such that $\mathbf P$ holds for each closed point in $U$.

+The purpose of this section is to convince the reader that, given a flat family $\bcX \to S$ over an integral base $S$ over $k$, there exists a natural $c$-open subset $U$ in $S$, such that the fibres $\bcX _P$, for all closed $k$-points $P\in U$, are isomorphic to the geometric generic fibre $\bcX _{\bar \eta }$, as schemes over $\Spec (\QQ )$, and these isomorphisms preserve algebraic and rational equivalence of algebraic cycles.
+This is certainly a folklore, but we give all proofs for completeness.
+Then we use such isomorphisms to show that the abelian variety $A_0$ for fibres in a family is of purely algebraic nature, and therefore its very general and geometric generic versions coincide.

 Let $S$ be an integral affine scheme of finite type over $k$, let $k(S)$ be the function field of $S$, and let $\overline {k(S)}$ be the algebraic closure of the field $k(S)$.
 Let $I(S)$ be the ideal of $S$ and let $f_1,\dots ,f_n$ be a set of generators of $I(S)$.
 The polynomials $f_i$ have a finite number of coefficients.
 Then we can choose a countable algebraically closed subfield $k_0$ in $k$, such that there exists an irreducible quasi-projective scheme $S_0$ over $k_0$ with $S=S_0\times _{\Spec (k_0)}\Spec (k)$.